-The CITL, in partnership with the Office of High-Impact Practices, College of Education and Human Development, College of Science and Technology, Radford City Schools and Springhouse Community School, hosted the second annual Hebocon Tournament on Saturday, Nov.
-5, 2016 4-6pm in Cook Hall on the Radford University campus.
+The CITL, in partnership with the Office of High-Impact Practices, RU Makers, College of Education and Human Development, College of Science and Technology, Radford City Schools and Springhouse Community School, will host the third annual Hebocon Tournament on Saturday, Dec.
+2, 2017 (time TBA) in Cook Hall on the Radford University campus.

 For those new to the concept, this event is modeled upon the Japanese Hebocon contest, in which students build simple, DIY robots that face off in a sumo-style tournament.
 It's a synergy of robotics, electronics, engineering, mathematics and art.
 Robots are created from pieces of old toys, electronic and remote controlled gadgets, low-voltage components, duck tape, and the like.
 Check out the Official Rules below, as well as a short video showcasing the 2017 competition.